 Digital Projection Charts Course in Hengdian’s Studios New Flying Theatre

-Project: Syntropy selects 16 Digital Projection’s HIGHlite Laser II projectors for Hengdian World Studio’s amazing Flying Theatre attraction
+project: syntropy selects 16 Digital Projection’s HIGHlite Laser II projectors for Hengdian World Studio’s amazing Flying Theatre attraction

 In the early ‘90s, a vast expanse of farmland in central Zhejiang, China, was procured by the Hengdian Group.
 The goal was to build an expansive film studio and later adding attractions to turn it in a theme park that recreated thousands of years of Chinese history and culture.
 Today, Hengdian World Studios is known as the largest film studio in the world, spanning over 370 hectares, and welcoming over 150 million visitors since 2011.

-With more than 1,200 movies and TV shows filmed on the grounds, including the recent 2020 live action remake of Mulan, the studio has continued share China’s culture with the world.
+With more than 1,200 movies and TV shows filmed on the grounds, including the recent 2020 live action remake of Mulan, the studio has continued to share China’s culture with the world.
 Film crews are welcome to rent the scenes available free of charge, thanks to the theme park attractions that bring the steady stream of tourism that floods the grounds every year.

 Hengdian World Studios is always looking to continue to innovate and expand for the 20 million tourists which visit each year.
 In its latest venture, visitors are plunged into a so called ‘Flying Theatre’, installed inside the Qin Palace set.

-The projection equipment for this venue was a vital component for the theater.
+The projection equipment for this venue was a vital component for the theatre.
 The projection needed to be flawless, with visitors directly facing it at all times.
 Project: syntropy chose 16 of Digital Projection’s HIGHlite Laser II for the projection.

 “We needed a projector that could provide a state-of-the-art visual result without needing maintenance frequently, which seemed an impossible feat,” said Bode.
 “The HIGHlite Laser ticked all our requirements.”

-At a stunning 13,000 lumens, the HIGHlite Laser II promises a breath-taking visual performance full of sharp, impactful colors with its 10,000:1 dynamic contrast.
+At a stunning 13,000 lumens, the HIGHlite Laser II promises a breath-taking visual performance full of sharp, impactful colours with its 10,000:1 dynamic contrast.
 With its solid-state illumination system, the projector requires no lamp replacements in its more than 20,000 hours of lifetime illumination, thus further reducing the total cost of ownership.

 “The visual result is magnificent, with an impressive uniformity for the full 4K dome screen master play back.
 Brightness values were vital to the size of the dome screen, and the HIGHlite met them with ease,” commented Bode.
 “We also needed a company that was in close proximity, allowing for capable technicians at the site within a day’s notice – something Digital Projection China could provide.”